JangidRkt08/3W-Business_Leaderboard_Task/server/BACKEND_DOCUMENTATION.md

 ## Overview

 The backend is a Node.js/Express application that provides a RESTful API for the leaderboard application.
-It uses MongoDB for data persistence and Socket.IO for real-time communication.
+It uses MongoDB for data persistence and Socket.IO for real-time communication with integrated claim handling.

 ## 🏗️ Architecture